 Why should I call Jefferson Lines 48-hours in advance of my trip?

-With 48-hour advance notification, Jefferson Lines can better meet the service needs of all customers with disabilities, including people who use wheelchairs, by allowing us to make the necessary arrangements requested on-board.
+With the optional 48-hour advance notification, Jefferson Lines can better meet the service needs of all customers with disabilities, including people who use wheelchairs, by allowing us to make the necessary arrangements requested on-board.

 What is done with the information I provide?